andresarmento/modbus-arduino/README.md

 <b>Notes:</b>

-1) When using Modbus IP the transport protocol is TCP (port 502) and the connection is terminated to each transmitted message, that is, is not a keep-alive type connection.
+1) When using Modbus IP the transport protocol is TCP (port 502) and, by default, the connection is terminated to each transmitted message, that is, is not a keep-alive type connection. if you need a TCP keep-alive connection you have to remove comments of this line in ModbusIP library (or ModbusIP_* libraries):
+´´´
+#define TCP_KEEP_ALIVE
+´´´

 2) The offsets for registers are 0-based.
 So be careful when setting your supervisory system or your testing software.
 For example, in ScadaBR (http://www.scadabr.com.br) offsets are 0-based, then, a register configured as 100 in the library is set to 100 in ScadaBR.
 On the other hand, in the CAS Modbus Scanner